Applications are invited for the 2023 – 24 academic session.

 It is wonderful to see that 10yrs later Jenny has returned to the community and made this fantastic new film.
 We cant wait to see whats next!

-APPLICATION DEADLINE: Friday 12th Agust 2022 (Successful Applicants will be notified week beginning the 15th August)
+APPLICATION DEADLINE: 5pm Thursday 22nd June 2023 (Successful Applicants will be notified week beginning the 15th August)

 The Artist in Residence programme (AIRetc…) at Edinburgh College is an innovative scheme which provides recently graduated / professional artists who has previously studied at Edinburgh College with the opportunity to develop their creative practice in a dedicated studio space and gain knowledge, skills and experience in Art education.